 \subsection{Training Details}

-To ensure the reproducibility of our model, we provide the training process and the training parameters, which are reported in Tab. \ref{tab:training}.
+To ensure the reproducibility of our model, we provide the training process and the training hyper parameters, which are reported in Tab. \ref{tab:training}.
 We adopt a progressive training recipe.
 In the first state, the model is trained on both synthetic data \( D_{\text{syn}} \) and real data \( D_{\text{real}} \) at an image resolution of 512.
-We use a learning rate of 1e-5 and linear cosine schedule with 100 warmming-up steps.
+We use a learning rate of 1e-5 and linear cosine schedule with 100 warm-up steps.
 In this stage, we use a two-layer MLP to align the visual encoder and multi-modal encoder.
-In the second stage, our model is finetuned at the resolution of 640 only on the real data \( D_{\text{real}} \).
-For simplicity, the hyperparameters keep the same with the first stage.
-In the third stage, we finetune the model at a higher resolution of 800 on the real data \( D_{\text{real}} \).
+In the second stage, our model is fine-tuned at the resolution of 640 only on the real data \( D_{\text{real}} \).
+For simplicity, the hyper parameters keep the same with the first stage.
+In the third stage, we fine-tune the model at a higher resolution of 800 on the real data \( D_{\text{real}} \).
 In the forth stage, the visual encoder is freezed and only the MLP, multi-modal encoder, MIM, and SAS module are optimized at a resolution of 800.
-For the word retrieval experiment, the synthetic data \( D_{\text{syn}} \) refers to 100K images randomly sampled from SynthText-900k, and the real data \( D_{\text{real}} \) is MLT-5K.
+For the word retrieval experiment, the synthetic data \( D_{\text{syn}} \) refers to 100K images randomly sampled from SynthText-900k, and the real data \( D_{\text{real}} \) comes from MLT-5K.
 For the multi-query experiment, \( D_{\text{syn}} \) includes 50K images randomly sampled from SynthText-900k and 25k images with phrase transcriptions with the synthesis engine. \( D_{\text{real}} \) is the training set from the TextCap dataset.
 The labels are the image captions and text transcriptions acquired with Rosetta.